drmvc/demo/README.md

     cd public
     php -S localhost:8000

-Now you can open your web-browser and to http://localhost:8000
+Now you can open your web-browser and go to http://localhost:8000

 # Links